18F/email-to-github-issues/README.md

 TODO:

+- [ ] Allow whitelisting of email addresses and domains.
+- [ ] Allow whitelisting of email subject lines.
+- [ ] Allow enforcement of valid DKIM signatures.
-* Validate that webhook POSTs are signed by Mandrill.
+- [ ] Allow validation that webhook POSTs are signed by Mandrill.
-* Handle more than one event in a single POST.
+- [ ] Handle more than one event in a single POST.
 (Currently looks at only the first one.)

 ### Setup